WGierke/git_better/documentation/documentation.md

 As one can see, we tried to use key words for automated searching that are as close to the words that were used to describe the different classes as possible.
 Though, it's still possible that the collected training data is biased as we actively selected repositories by searching for them.
 As an extension, an approach that could minimize this bias would be to randomly select repositories (e.g. from the GHTorrent project) and label them manually.
 For the beginning, however, we neither had the time nor the manpower to label a large amount of repositories manually.
+Since the difficulty to collect data entries of a certain label differed, we ended up with unbalanced training data.
+As the class label distribution affects some classifiers heavily, we trained the models on randomly undersampled training data.

 ### Data Analysis
 To get a better idea of how the relationship between the data entries looks like in a higher dimensional space, we used PCA and t-SNE to reduce the  complexity of the data to 2D while retaining the principal components respectively the distances between the data points.